dolanjs/ubuntu-grsec/README.md

 sudo sysctl -p /etc/sysctl.conf
 ```

-### Set the new kernel to be the default on both App and Monitor servers
+### Configure App and Monitor servers to use new kernel by default

 Set the new kernel to be the default on both servers.
 Start by finding the
 exact menuentry name for the kernel.